merlynjocol/Tools_Writing_ResearchProposal/README.md

 Below is a curated list of tools and resources related to design and writing a research proposal.
 It is largely inspired by the students who are lost in huge ammount of tools and lack of updated list.
 Feel free to share suggestions.
 When it comes to software, free and open-source options are preferred to proprietary ones.

+## Guidelines to write a Research Proposal
+- Develop a Research proposal (https://my.uq.edu.au/files/10720/sample-annotated-research-proposal.pdf) - Guideline from the U. Queensland to write a research proposal with academic purposes

 ## Access to Scientific Publications
 SciHub - Another site for gaining access to science papers that are normally behind paywalls.